joaks1/PyMsBayes/doc/source/tutorials/background.rst

    parameters.
    The white line shows the likelihood of the 1-parameter constrained model, and the red dashed line shows the outline of a uniform prior.
-   Despite capturing much less of the prior density, the constrained 1-parameter model has a larger *marginal* likelihood in this example.
+   Despite capturing much less of the likelihood density, the constrained 1-parameter model has a larger *marginal* likelihood in this example.

 If we use a uniform prior in this case, we will likely end up with strong